By Mike Miller, Mount Dora, Florida

 Black players who wanted to stay in the state played football at Florida A&M University, Bethune-Cookman College, and Edward Waters College.
 Those colleges played other predominately black colleges in the South.

-Some talented black football players were recruited by northern universities and were given scholarships and played against other northern teams.
-The Big Ten conference recruited many of them, including the University of Michigan.
+Some talented Southern black football players were recruited by northern universities and were given scholarships and played against other northern teams.

 This page celebrates some of the pioneers who led the way to giving black players in Florida the chance to play wherever their talents took them.